-The Maldives aren’t a budget option, but if you’ve got the cash, this is one of the most breathtaking tropical destinations you could possibly escape to.
-Located in the Indian Ocean, the islands enjoy year round warm weather along with crystal clear azure seas and pristine beaches.
+The Maldives isn’t a budget option, but if you’ve got the cash, this is one of the most breathtaking tropical destinations you could possibly escape to.
+Located in the Indian Ocean, the islands enjoy year-round warm weather along with crystal clear azure seas and pristine beaches.
 At Olhuveli Beach & Spa Resort, you can spend your nights in overwater bungalows, your Christmas Eve dining on lobster in a beach buffet and the holiday singing carols and sipping punch in the bar.

 This strikingly beautiful Pacific island attracts tourists all year round, but many return visitors find that it’s at its most charming during the winter holidays, over Christmas and New Year.
-The hospitality of the locals coupled with breathtaking landscapes and interesting culture offer the ultimate relaxing escape.
+The hospitality of the locals coupled with breathtaking landscapes and interesting culture offers the ultimate relaxing escape.
 Tropical gardens, endless beaches, emerald lagoons and magnificent waterfalls are just a few of its highlights.
-Christmas is celebrated in a big way, with a 13-day buildup to the holiday with the annual “13 Days to Christmas which includes dozens of local choirs performing Christmas carols and short dramas in the beautiful Upolu village of Vaitele-Uta.
-Despite December being of the hottest times of the year, the sweltering temperatures do nothing to quell everyone’s Christmas spirit, with plenty of parties, hopping nightclubs and children shouting, “Merry Christmas” in English to impress visitors.
+Despite December being of the hottest times of the year, the sweltering temperatures do nothing to quell everyone’s Christmas spirit, with plenty of parties, hopping nightclubs and children shouting, “Merry Christmas”.

-On Roatan, the largest the largest of Honduras’ Bay Islands, you’ll find average temperatures in December that range in the upper 70s to low 80s.
-Sitting off the world’s second largest barrier reef, you can take advantage of that idyllic weather by spending your days enjoying some of the best diving or snorkeling on earth.
+On Roatan, the largest of Honduras’ Bay Islands, you’ll find average temperatures in December that range in the upper 70s to low 80s.
+Sitting off the world’s second-largest barrier reef, you can take advantage of that idyllic weather by spending your days enjoying some of the best diving or snorkeling on earth.
 You’ll also find numerous sandy beaches to lounge on – perhaps even all to yourself.
 Join the locals in celebrating the Christmas Festival, honoring the arrival of the holiday too.
-The carefree ambiance on the island is intermingled with an engaging energy resulting in a “Caribpolitan” culture that provides natives, expats, and visitors alike with lots of opportunities to enjoy island life to its fullest.
-For the most authentic experience, Island Rose Roatan offers a wide range of vacation rentals that allow visitors to enjoy the comforts of home with the benefits of island living.
+The carefree ambiance on the island is intermingled with a lively energy resulting in a “Caribpolitan” culture that provides natives, expats, and visitors alike with lots of opportunities to enjoy island life to its fullest.

 With its incredibly brilliant, warm waters and out-of-this-world scenery that includes many deserted stretches of sand, the Bahamas are ideal for a dream vacation any time of the year.
 Swim with dolphins, explore some of the world’s largest underwater caves or even meet face-to-face with sharks.
 Christmas is celebrated with an abundance of carnivals and festivals as well as many popular American traditions.
 You can choose to spend your holiday in exciting places like the famous Atlantis Resort with its own spa, casino, restaurants, waterpark and marine habitat, or enjoy more untamed, wild beauty and an authentic experience untarnished by neon lights, massive resorts and the lure of commercialism on islands like Eleuthera.